July 2026

 This course is provided by Neurodivergence Wales.

-Book a place on the Online Hate course (external website)
+Book a place on the menopause, nutrition and lifestyle course (external website)

 Join our webinar to explore the Social Model of Disability and learn how to support disabled people in your workplace.
 The session will help you understand how people are disabled by barriers in society or the workplace – such as inaccessible buildings or outdated attitudes – rather than by their impairments.
 Whether you're looking to improve workplace culture, understand how to make reasonable adjustments, or become a better ally, these sessions provide the tools to build a truly inclusive workplace.
 The sessions are delivered by the Welsh Government’s team of Disabled People’s Employment Champions who each have lived experience of being disabled or caring for a disabled person.